Thadkapally-Saikiran/E-Commerce-Engagement-Analysis-Mobile-App-vs-Website./README.md

 # Ecommerce-Customers
-This project is to predicts the amount that is spent by a customer annually based on data that is available on the store or ecommerce

-This project has been forked from "Benjamin Jones Linear Regression Project" in Kaggle
+This project is to predicts the amount that is spent by a customer annually based on data that is available on the store or ecommerce.This project has been forked from "Benjamin Jones Linear Regression Project" in Kaggle

 In this Iam going to analyse all the attributes and their correlation and statistical fluke,etc